johnwilmes/kgenealogic/README.md

 kgenealogic cluster [-p <project-file>] [-o <out-file>] <config-file>

-kgenealogic --help # general help kgenealogic --help <command> # help for <command>, e.g. init/add/build/cluster
+kgenealogic --help # general help kgenealogic <command> --help # help for <command>, e.g. init/add/build/cluster
 ```

 ## Algorithms

 ### Clustering

-Clustering is performed by recursive spectral approximation of a min-cut of a genetic closeness
+Clustering is performed by recursive greedy approximation of a min-cut of a genetic closeness
 graph.

 Specifically, the sums of the (cM) lengths of pairwise matches form the edge-weights of a base